Connecting Infrared Surface Brightness Fluctuation Distances to Type Ia Supernova Hosts: Testing the Top Rung of the Distance Ladder: Discussion

 The physical origin of the extreme differences between \snia\ occurring in SBF-calibrated hosts and Cepheid-calibrated hosts remains uncertain.
 The difference in light curve width between elliptical and spiral host galaxies is well known \citep{hamuy96,gallagher05}, and maybe more evident here because the SBF method selects the most extreme hosts in age and mass.
 This is contrasted with the Cepheid-calibrated \snia\ that tend to originate in hosts that require some recent star formation and are lower in mass than the passive hosts.
 There is certainly a formation-to-explosion delay-time difference between the SBF-calibrated and Cepheid-calibrated supernovae.
 It remains unclear if all \snia\ events arise from a single progenitor whose explosion properties evolve with age or result from multiple progenitor mechanisms that overlap in their observable properties.

 Excluding the fast decliners, Figure~\ref{phillips_mass} clearly shows that the average peak luminosity from the SALT2 analysis of light curves is 0.1~mag brighter for \snia\ in high-mass hosts, which is the origin of the ``mass-step'' correction. \citet{brout21} have argued that this is due to changes in dust properties with increasing galaxy mass.
-However, the existence of a mass-step correction for the fast decliners is not as obvious.
-The massive, passive hosts that dominate the SBF-like sub-sample are generally not expected to contain as much dust as spiral galaxies.
 A recent study by \citet{chen22} suggests that the relation between color and luminosity for \snia\ found in massive passive hosts is flatter than seen in star-forming galaxies.

 For the fast-declining \snia\ shown in Figure~\ref{phillips_mass}, there is a clear increase in the $\alpha$ parameter moving from low to high mass hosts.
 In fact, the absolute peak magnitude of supernovae with stretch $x1 < -1$ are best fit with an extremely steep $\alpha = 0.31\pm 0.05$.
 We are likely seeing an increasing fraction of low-luminosity supernovae in the most massive hosts.
 While we have culled events that are spectroscopically identified as SN1991bg-like, there may be a transition between fast-declining ``narrow normals'' and true SN1991bg-like events that results in the steepening slope seen in the Phillips relation.
 This transition could be identified with the \snia\ in the lower-right of Figure~\ref{color_stretch} where there is a cluster of reddish/fast-decliners in massive hosts.
 Our lowest luminosity \snia\ in the SBF calibration sample, SN2016ajf, is likely a member of this group.
 The fact that SN2016ajf passed all the SNANA bias cuts suggests that these transition events may still useful as distance indicators and calibrators.